 - represent the parent voice in the school community

 Each school board should have a school council.
-School councils are legislated under Section 22 of the School Act (PDF, 1.2 MB).
+School councils are legislated under the Education Act.

 Role of parents

 Parents play an important role in student success.
 School councils allow parents to participate in decisions that impact student learning.
-By contributing knowledge, perspective and ideas at school council meetings, parents are actively contributing to the success of the school community.
+By contributing knowledge, perspective and ideas at school council meetings, parents actively contribute to the success of the school community.

 Parents of students enrolled in the school must make up the majority of the school council.
 School councils may also decide to include one or more parents of children enrolled in an Early Childhood Services (ECS) program at the school or other individuals who have an interest in the school.